Kivi-Vuorilehto/cybersec_project_25/README.md

 The website is hosted at localhost:8000 by default.

-Existing users with the "username : password" are:
+Existing users with the format "username : password" are:

 ```
 user1 : user1